dtibarra/chatter/README.md

 ## Running in docker/k8s

 The included dockerfile should get you a usable image.
 You'll need to build it and push it to a registry.
 Some things to note:
-  * By defaujlt, the containerized version of the bot will output to STDOUT to fit into k8s a little nicer.
+  * By default, the containerized version of the bot will output to STDOUT to fit into k8s a little nicer.
 If you want to override this and log to /app/chatter.log, override the ENV variable `STDOUT_LOGGING` to anything other than `true` on deployment.
-  * Persistence is stored in `/var/lib/chatter/chatter.db` by default, you'll need to mount this directory from a persistent volume if you want the configuration to pursist over restarts.
+  * Persistence is stored in `/var/lib/chatter/chatter.db` by default, you'll need to mount this directory from a persistent volume if you want the configuration to persist over restarts.
   * App Config can be defined via the environment variables:
     - SLACK_BOT_TOKEN
     - SLACK_SIGNING_SECRET